 Configuration manager is the tool you'll use to set up the Profile XP for operation.
 You'll use Configuration Manager to do things like create a video file system on the RAID storage system, create or modify channels, and configure system hardware settings.
-The Configuration Manager window appears as shown.
+Some models allow you to configure codecs.
+The Configuration Manager window appears as shown here.